sunpy/sunpy-soar/docs/dev_guide/working.rst

     "FROM+v_sc_data_item AS h1 JOIN v_eui_sc_fits AS h2 USING (data_item_oid)+WHERE+h1.instrument='EUI'+AND+h1.begin_time>='2021-02-01+00:00:00'+AND+h1.begin_time<='2021-02-02+00:00:00'+AND+""
     "h2.dimension_index='1'+AND+h1.level='L1'+AND+h1.descriptor='eui-fsi174-image'"

-The URL is generated with the query formed based on the parameters, then Fido is used to print or download the data.
+The URL is generated with the query formed based on the parameters, then Fido is used to search and download the data.